yegor256/pgtk/README.md

 end
 ```

-To make your PostgreSQL database visible in your unit test, I would
+To make your PostgreSQL database visible in your unit tests, I would
 recommend you create a method `test_pgsql` in your `test__helper.rb` file
 (which is `required` in all unit tests) and implement it like this: